Buckingham: Geography

 The town is centred on the historic market place and contains many 18th century buildings.
 There are three main roads crossing Buckingham, namely the A413, the A421 (the southern bypass) and the A422.
 Capability Brown's historic formal garden design at Stowe (on the A422 westbound) is an important attraction in the care of the National Trust.

 There is a medieval well known as St Rumbold's Well on the south side of the dismantled railway which borders the town.
 The well, which is now dry for much of the year, was positioned to exploit the spring line below the crest of a north facing slope overlooking the town.

-Suburbs of Buckingham include Mount Pleasant, Page Hill, Bourton, Badgers, Linden Village, Castle Fields and Lace Hill.
+Suburbs of Buckingham include Mount Pleasant, Page Hill, Bourton, Badgers, Linden Village, Castle Fields, Tingewick Road Estate and Lace Hill.
 Maids Moreton, a village on the north eastern borders of the town has become contiguous with the Buckingham urban area.
-Nearby settlements include Aylesbury, Winslow, Bicester, Brackley, Milton Keynes and Towcester.
+Nearby (10 miles radius) settlements include Winslow, Bicester, Brackley, Milton Keynes and Silverstone.
 Local villages in the immediate vicinity include Padbury and Gawcott to the south, Chackmore to the north and Shalstone to the north west.
 It is also very near Stowe, the location of Stowe House, Stowe Gardens and Stowe School.

 There is a degree confluence point on the edge of the town, at exactly 52°00′00″N 01°00′00″W.